gSchool/usaa-preassessment-block/pre-assessment-survey.md

 * id: 871c7ffc-e903-4b10-8789-ec511dde5ee9
 * title: Trunk-based development
 ##### !question
-Select all that apply:
+On my dev team
 ##### !end-question
 ##### !options
 * Branches/forks are typically merged to trunk/master the same day they are created.
-* My team has three or fewer active branches in our code repositories.
+* We maintain three or fewer active branches in our code repositories.
 * Every developer on my team typically checks code into version control at least once a day.
-* My team rarely or never has "code lock" periods due to merge conflicts or stabilization phases.
+* We rarely or never have "code lock" periods due to merge conflicts or stabilization phases.
 * Code review happens through pair programming or the same day it is requested before merging.
 ##### !end-options
 ##### !answer